 Cottages are eclectically furnished, some with wood paneling, others whitewashed walls, terra cotta tile floors, futons (great for pups), in a kind of immaculate but lived in house-by-the-beach decor.

 Gamba takes great care to renovate, repair and update when needed.
-Many of her guests, including the four-footed kind (yes, Hither House is dog-friendly) are repeat customers.
+Many of her guests, including the four-footed kind, are repeat customers.
+Yes, Hither House is dog-friendly.
 Rates per night range from $105 offseason for efficiency apartment to $365 for a one bedroom with living room on prime weekends.
 Two bedroom cottage from $275-$530 per night.
 Additional pet fee $25 per night.

 There are dozens of hotels, motels and establishments on the beach and off in Montauk.
 Those with deep pockets who want to be right on the ocean, and don’t mind being miles from downtown Montauk should look at the newly renovated Gurney’s Montauk Resort – which reopened in 2015 after a long gut renovation.